kangyechan/kangyechan.github.io/_posts/2019-01-07-aws-ec2-server-windows.md

 ---
 layout: post
-title: "A Post with Images"
+title: "AWS EC2 Server에 APM설치 (Windows)"
-date: 2013-05-22
+date: 2019-01-07
-excerpt: "Examples and code for displaying images in posts."
+excerpt: "Windows환경에서 AWS EC2 Sever에 접속해 APM(Apache + phpMyAdmin + MySQL) 설치하기"
-tags: [sample post, images, test]
+tags: [AWS, EC2, Linux, Apache, phpMyAdmin, MySQL, Windows]
-comments: true
+comments: false
 ---

 Here are some examples of what a post with images might look like.
 If you want to display two or three images next to each other responsively use `figure` with the appropriate `class`.
 Each instance of `figure` is auto-numbered and displayed in the caption.